artwork by Gemini 3 Pro

 Solving the Deployment Problem

 Beyond the visual editor, Wave 2 tools solved a second major pain point: deployment.
-Getting a finished design out of the tool and onto a table had always been awkward.
+In software product terms, this is the “last mile” problem, getting the finished work out of the development environment and into the hands of actual users.
+For card game designers, the last mile had always been awkward.
 You would export a folder full of raw image files and then spend hours manually importing them into Tabletop Simulator [6], formatting them for print-on-demand services, or arranging them into printable sheets for home prototyping.

 Wave 2 tools built direct export pipelines.
 A single button press could format your deck for Tabletop Simulator, send it to The Game Crafter [7] for physical printing, or generate a PDF laid out for standard card sleeves.
 The friction between “I finished designing” and “I am playing the game” collapsed from days to minutes.